-13 See, for example, Section 7 of the Local Competition Order, para.
+14 See, for example, Section 7 of the Local Competition Order, para.
 643-646; "The Devleopment of Long Run Incremental Costing for Interconnection", ODTR, pages 22-23; ACCC (1997) pg, 39-41.

-12 "Joint" costs may refer to either shared variable or fixed costs.
-In both the GLRIC and TSLRIC a portion of shared variable costs are included in the incremental cost.

-- There are two basic issues to be faced in calculating the value of the mark-up.
+3.21.
+There are two basic issues to be faced in calculating the value of the mark-up.
 First is to determine what are the total shared fixed costs and common costs to be recovered by means of the mark-up.
-Second is deciding what principle governs how the LRIC costs are marked-up. - In most top-down TSLRIC14 studies enough information is generated on a broad range of services of the firm that the total amount of these fixed and common costs can be explicitly modeled.
-Bottom-up models can also be designed to specifically model fixed share and common costs. bottom-up Hybrid Cost Proxy Model is a good example of this.
-15 - Regarding the second question of what principle to use to mark-up incremental cost, two main options are available: - Inverse elasticity (Ramsey) rule, or - Equal proportionate mark-up (EPMU) - From the standpoint of economic efficiency, the inverse elasticity rule is preferable, as it is designed to promote an efficient allocation of resources.
-This method has attracted a considerable amount recent interest in Europe, in the context of the regulation of mobile termination rates 16.
-When combined with network externality effects, the Ramsey pricing rule can be used to justify the addition of a sizeable mark-up to cost-based call termination rates. - However, the main drawback of the Ramsey approach is that it is often difficult to obtain reliable estimates of the demand elasticities required for its implementation, which introduces a degree of subjectivity and uncertainty into the equation.
+Second is deciding what principle governs how the LRIC costs are marked-up.

+3.22.
+In most top-down TSLRIC15 studies enough information is generated on a broad range of services of the firm that the total amount of these fixed and common costs can be explicitly modeled.
+Bottom-up models can also be designed to specifically model fixed share and common costs.
+The FCC bottom-up Hybrid Cost Proxy Model is a good example of this.16

+3.23.
+Regarding the second question of what principle to use to mark-up incremental cost, two main options are available:

+- Inverse elasticity (Ramsey) rule, or - Equal proportionate mark-up (EPMU)

+3.24.
+From the standpoint of economic efficiency, the inverse elasticity rule is preferable, as it is designed to promote an efficient allocation of resources.
+This method has attracted a considerable amount recent interest in Europe, in the context of the regulation of mobile termination rates17.
+When combined with network externality effects, the Ramsey pricing rule can be used to justify the addition of a sizeable mark-up to cost-based call termination rates.

+3.25.
+However, the main drawback of the Ramsey approach is that it is often difficult to obtain reliable estimates of the demand elasticities required for its implementation, which introduces a degree of subjectivity and uncertainty into the equation.
 For this reason, regulators have tended to prefer the simpler EPMU method.
 EPMU is used in Australia and the UK, as well as is the form of mark-up that has been recommended by the EU for its national regulators to implement.
 EPMU attributes common and shared fixed costs in relative proportion to the underlying LRIC values.

-14 We note here that in principle mark-ups to cover fixed costs should be larger in the case of GLRIC than in the case of TSLRIC.
+15 We note here that in principle mark-ups to cover fixed costs should be larger in the case of GLRIC than in the case of TSLRIC.
 As noted above GLRIC would not include as direct costs any costs associated with the switches, transport and fiber terminals that do not vary with particular service volumes.
 Instead, these would be considered shared costs that would need to be assigned among the different services.
-In general, this means that the markup on GLRIC approach would tend to be greater than the markup in a TSLRIC or TELRIC approach because there is more sharedfixed costs that need to be recovered in the pricing of services.
+In general, this means that the markup on GLRIC approach would tend to be greater than the markup in a TSLRIC or TELRIC approach because there is more shared-fixed costs that need to be recovered in the pricing of services.

-15 HCPM/HAI Synthesis Cost Proxy Model, FCC, 2000.
+16 HCPM/HAI Synthesis Cost Proxy Model, FCC, 2000.

-16 See, for example, Vodafone, Orange, and T-Mobile: Reports on the charges for terminating calls from fixed to mobile networks, UK Competition Commission, 2002.
+17 See, for example, Vodafone, Orange, and T-Mobile: Reports on the charges for terminating calls from fixed to mobile networks, UK Competition Commission, 2002.